Rough sound waves in $3D$ compressible Euler flow with vorticity: Introduction and overview of the main results

 In proving Theorem~\ref{E:TIMEOFCLASSICALEXISTENCEVERYROUGH}, we derive several companion results of independent interest, including: \begin{itemize} \item \emph{Control of the acoustic geometry} in the presence of vorticity and entropy.
-By ``acoustic geometry,'' we mean an \emph{acoustic eikonal function} $u$, that is, a solution to the acoustic eikonal equation $(\gfour^{-1})^{\alpha \beta} \partial_{\alpha} u \partial_{\beta} u = 0$, where the \emph{acoustical metric}\footnote{In practice, when constructing $u$, we work with a rescaled version of the acoustical metric; see Subsect.\,\ref{SS:EIKONAL}. } $\gfour = \gfour(\varrho,v,\Ent)$ is a Lorentzian metric (see Def.\,\ref{D:ACOUSTICALMETRIC}) depending on the fluid solution.
+By ``acoustic geometry,'' we mean an \emph{acoustical eikonal function} $u$, that is, a solution to the acoustical eikonal equation $(\gfour^{-1})^{\alpha \beta} \partial_{\alpha} u \partial_{\beta} u = 0$, where the \emph{acoustical metric}\footnote{In practice, when constructing $u$, we work with a rescaled version of the acoustical metric; see Subsect.\,\ref{SS:EIKONAL}. } $\gfour = \gfour(\varrho,v,\Ent)$ is a Lorentzian metric (see Def.\,\ref{D:ACOUSTICALMETRIC}) depending on the fluid solution.
 Acoustical eikonal functions are adapted to the characteristics of the ``(sound) wave-part'' of the solution and are fundamentally connected to shock waves.
-Their regularity properties of $u$ are highly (and tensorially) tied to those of the fluid, and the intersection of the level sets of $u$ would signify the formation of a shock; see Subsect.\,\ref{SS:MOREONSHOCKS} for further discussion. \item \emph{Strichartz estimates} for (quasilinear) sound waves coupled to vorticity and entropy. \item \emph{Schauder estimates} for the vorticity and entropy, which solve transport-div-curl equations. \end{itemize} We refer readers to Subsect.\,\ref{SS:FIRSTDESCRIPTIONOFMAINRESULTS} for further discussion of the above results and their interconnectedness.
-Moreover, in Subsect.\,\ref{SS:GEOMETRYANDDISPERSION}, we review the main ideas -- which are well-known to wave equation experts, but perhaps less so to the fluid mechanics community -- connecting Strichartz estimates (which play a critical role in our proof of Theorem~\ref{E:TIMEOFCLASSICALEXISTENCEVERYROUGH}), dispersion, and geometry.
-We also refer to Subsect.\,\ref{SS:ANALYSISOVERVIEW} for a model problem in which we illustrate how the results fit together and explore the main ideas of their proofs.
+The regularity properties of $u$ are highly (and tensorially) tied to those of the fluid, and the intersection of the level sets of $u$ would signify the formation of a shock. \item \emph{Strichartz estimates} for (quasilinear) sound waves coupled to vorticity and entropy. \item \emph{Schauder estimates} for the vorticity and entropy, which solve transport-div-curl equations. \end{itemize}